toto6038/windows-uwp.zh-tw/windows-apps-src/design/style/color.md

         Make sure that elements and images have sufficient contrast to differentiate between them, regardless of the accent color or theme.

-        When considering what colors to use in your application, accessiblity should be a primary concern.
+        When considering what colors to use in your application, accessibility should be a primary concern.
 Use the guidance below to make sure your application is accessible to as many users as possible.
     :::column-end:::
 :::row-end:::